Aayusha2055/sheenycare/_posts/2021-04-30-retinol-and-vitamin-c.md

 ### 1. Vitamin C in the Morning, Retinol at Night

-Retinol and vitamin C are both incredibly powerful tools in various skin care routines.
+Retinol and vitamin C are both incredibly powerful tools in various skincare routines.

 If you use vitamin C in the morning and retinol at night, you will avoid creating any new skin problems while potentially increasing the effectiveness of both retinol and vitamin C.